mamut-tme/nwis_uanalyst2000/README.md

 This repository will contain all data about the Northwest Instruments System Inc. uAnalyst 200 state timing analyzer.
 Partially a collection of data from the internet, some thoughts of my own, partialy reverse engineering of some elements.

+The uAnalyst 2000 is a state and timing analyzer.
+The hardware consists of a mainframe case with 8 slots for measurement cards.
+In the mainframe there are also 3 power supplies (2x15V connected in series to get +15V and -15V and +5V).
+The mainframe is connected to a PC via an 8-bit ISA card.
+Software runs under DOS.
+The manual states an IBM PC (TM) is required which implies an 8088 CPU.
+However I have made a connection from a Pentium 166 MMX without problems.
+Software runs under DOS and has very little memory requirements (256KB or 512KB).
+I also tried FreeDOS - no problem.